-Classic Irish Lamb Stew Recipe!
-Packed with deep rich flavor and hearty ingredients!
+Classic Irish Lamb Stew Recipe, packed with deep rich flavor and hearty ingredients!
 This satisfying one-pot meal starts on the stove-top and finishes in the oven.
-Slow cooking the lamb makes for tender morsels, vegetables that melt in your mouth and delicious authentic flavor!
+Loaded with tender chunks of lamb and vegetables that melt in your mouth and delicious authentic flavor!

 Why you'll love this recipe